SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

   ![create mass synonyms](./images/createMassSynonyms.png)

-  - Select the Target Container Service, then the schema "TECHED_2022_HDI_DB_1" and press "OK"
+  - Select the Target Container Service, then the schema "TECHED_2022_HDI_DB_1" (the name of your replicated schema) and press "OK"

     ![choose synonym schema](./images/chooseSynonymSchema.png)